Angiogram Procedure

 Duration Of The Procedure

-An angiogram procedure takes on average about an hour, but this can vary depending on how the process goes.
-On the upper end you can expect around 2 hours, or 30 minutes on the lower end if you’re lucky.
+An angiogram procedure takes, on average, about an hour, but this can vary depending on how the process goes.
+You can expect around 2 hours on the upper end or 30 minutes on the lower end.
 However, this doesn’t include the preparation and aftercare time.
-You could be required to stay overnight following the procedure, but this is something your doctor should inform you of beforehand.
+You could be required to stay overnight following the procedure, but your doctor should inform you of this beforehand.

 Pain Management

-The procedure should not cause any pain and you won’t feel the catheter moving through your body, which is a relief to most patients.
+The procedure should not cause any pain, and you won’t feel the catheter moving through your body, which relieves most patients.
 If you have any worries about pain during your angiogram procedure, you should discuss this with your doctor before the process begins.
 They should be able to alleviate your worries and explain that the procedure is painless.

 Risks and Complications